When to apply

 The Académie Lafayette lottery will be held on the date after the application period ends yet prior to seat offers going public.
 The lottery will take place at the Académie Lafayette administration offices, 201 E Armour Boulevard.
-The required stakeholders in attendance will include: Head of School, Director of Admissions, Cherry and Oak principals, Cherry and Oak office managers, Académie Lafayette parent representatives, UCM representative, Académie Lafayette Board of Directors president.
+The required stakeholders in attendance will include: Head of School, Director of Admissions, Cherry and Oak principals, Cherry and Oak office managers, Académie Lafayette parent representatives, sponsor representative, Académie Lafayette Board of Directors president.

 All newly admitted 9th graders will be placed at the Armour Campus (located at 201 E Armour Boulevard).

 Newly admitted K–1 students will be placed at either the Oak Campus (located at 6903 Oak Street) or the Cherry Campus (located at 3421 Cherry Street) based on whether the student’s address falls within the designated zone that surrounds each respective campus.